 For spa services or a trip to the hairdresser, tip 15–20%.
 Coat checkers should get

 Cash tips are always appreciated, so try to keep some dollar bills handy.
+(Though, during the pandemic, it's best to put these in an envelope.)
 If you're paying for a two-for-one special or are using a discount coupon, your tip should still be based on the full price.

-Many Americans work for next-to-nothing and feed their families on the tips they earn, so failing to tip is a serious, and personal affront.
+Many Americans in the service industry work for low hourly wages and feed their families on the tips they earn, so failing to tip is a serious, and personal, affront.
 It can get ugly when confronted by an angry worker who, quite rightly, believes you’ve ripped them off.

-Always tip discretely; don’t make a big deal out of it.
+Always tip discreetly; don’t make a big deal out of it.
 However, don’t tip if it’s not deserved.
-Perhaps provide the person with polite feedback to let them know why you are not tipping, and maybe they'll take your advice on board for future customers.
+Perhaps provide the person with polite feedback to let them know why you are not tipping, and maybe they'll take your advice on board for future customers